revl/svn_replay/README.md

 When `svn_replay` is used to merge or cherry-pick changes from two or more source repositories, changesets that come from different source repositories are sorted by their commit dates and times.
-The relative order of changesets coming from each particular repository is preserved though.
+Of course, the relative order of changesets coming from each particular repository is preserved.

 Installation
 ============